BlueCodeSystems/opensrp-extra-classes/README.md

 ```

 ## Releases
+### 0.1.1 - October 2, 2025
+- Restored the default action bar height by removing the custom override.
+- Declared the Maven group for local publication workflows.

 ### 0.1.0 - September 25, 2025
 - Initial library release with PulseBridge FHIR bundle generation and parsing
   APIs, plus client utilities for PulseBridge workflows.